EAX mode: Performance

 Notably, CCM mode lacks the last 2 attributes (CCM can process Associated Data, it can't pre-process it).

 Patent status

-The authors of EAX mode, Mihir Bellare, Phillip Rogaway, and David Wagner placed the work under public domain and have stated that they were unaware of any patents covering this technology.
+The authors of EAX mode, Mihir Bellare, Phillip Rogaway, and David Wagner placed the work into the public domain and have stated that they were unaware of any patents covering this technology.
 Thus, EAX mode of operation is believed to be free and unencumbered for any use.

 Use

 A modification of the EAX mode, so called EAX′ or EAXprime, is used in the ANSI C12.22 standard for transport of meter-based data over a network.
 In 2012 Kazuhiko Minematsu, Stefan Lucks, Hiraku Morita and Tetsu Iwata published a paper that proves the security of the mode with messages longer than the key, but demonstrates a trivial attack against short messages using this mode.
 The authors stated that they did not know whether the ANSI C12.22 protocols were vulnerable to the attack.